jamesleocodes/c-mini-projects/README.md

 ## Description

-Wellocom Onboard fellow C coder, This is a place where you can start your journey and free to contribute too.
+Wellcome Onboard fellow C coder!!
+This is a place where you can start your journey and free to contribute too.

 ## Contribution Guidelines

 ## Instructions
 * Fork this Repository
-* Clone your forked repository*
+* Clone your forked repository
 * Add your scripts
 * Commit & Push
 * Create a pull request